Dam (TV series)

-Dam, also stylised as DAM, is a South African psychological thriller television series created by Alex Yazbek and developed by Picture Tree.
+Dam, also stylised as DAM, is a South African psychological thriller television series created, written and directed by Alex Yazbek and developed by Picture Tree.
 The 8-episode first season premiered on 22 February 2021 on Showmax.

 Dams first season received critical acclaim and was one of the top ten most watched shows on Showmax in 2021.
 It became the most nominated series at the 2022 South African Film and Television Awards at nomination tally of 11, including Best TV Drama as well as 5 acting nominations, with supporting actress Natasha Loring winning hers.
 In August 2022, the series was renewed for a second season.